colinjeanne/stop-lang/readme.md

 Labels and command may contain the uppercase letters A-Z and the hyphen `-` but may not begin or end with a hyphen.

+The data in each command is evaluated sequentially left to right at the time the command is executed.

 ## Types